 This is because the Likert scale gives a much clearer answer than a simple Yes/No result, by giving different degrees of opinion that will make you understand the feedback better.

-We give you 7 reasons why the Likert scale survey is indeed one of the best techniques to gather feedback from your customers.
+We give you not one, but 7 reasons why the Likert scale survey is indeed one of the best techniques to gather feedback from your customers.

 Reason #1: Best for a one-topic focused survey

 Likert scale surveys are best when you use it for asking a series of questions that revolve around one topic.
 Because when you ask questions that are relevant for a particular topic, it becomes easy to report the data when you want to analyze results from a few questions.

-For example, you can ask the following questions for an onboarding process:
+For example, you can ask the following questions for a client onboarding process using SurveySparrow.